omclarke/omclarke/README.md

 Pharmacy technician; working with patients, phi and medication keeps me detailed oriented, accurate and effienent.

-Security clearance; working with military intelligence and access to them keeps me aware or what information is protected
+Security clearance; working with military intelligence and access and protect confidential information/data.

 Currently: DIY my college degree learning and teaching myself is a skill that I've come to hone and improve upon while I pursue my degree with credit by exam.